A variety of colorful vegetables and fruits being used to make pickles

 Water is used in conjunction with vinegar to balance the acidity in the brine and ensure the pickles are not overly sour.

-See also Easy No Cook Recipes for Kids
+See also No Cook Ice Cream Recipes

 4. Salt